The Church of Jesus Christ of Latter-day Saints in the Caucasus: Missions

 In November 1993, Armenia was assigned to the Bulgaria Sofia Mission.
 In July 1994, responsibility for Armenia shifted to the Russia Moscow Mission.
 The first two young missionaries, Dallas M. Woolf and Cade L. Rindfleisch, went to Yerevan from the mission in January 1995.
 Armenia was transferred to the Russia Rostov Mission in January 1997.
 Finally, the Armenia Yerevan Mission was organized on 1 July 1999, with Robert H. Sangster as president.
 In 2017, the mission was renamed the Armenia/Georgia Mission.

 Challenges that limits LDS Church growth in Armenia include Moral and social challenges.
 Smoking, drinking and abortion were permissible under the Soviet Union and getting people to live church health standards is a struggle.
 Many see leaving the Apostolic Church as less Armenian, both individually and by social norms.

-Azerbaijan is not part of any mission.
+Azerbaijan is part of the Europe Central Turkic and Persian-speaking Mission.

 Temples

 There are no temples in the Caucasus region.
-Armenia and Georgia are currently located within the Kyiv Ukraine Temple District.
+Prior to the 2022 Russia Ukraine Conflict, Armenia and Georgia were located within the Kyiv Ukraine Temple District.
+By 2026, Armenia and Georgia were reassigned to the Bangkok Thailand Temple.